scarletjs/scarlet/README.md

 myFunction = scarlet
     .intercept(myFunction, scarlet.FUNCTION)
-    .using(function(info, method, args){
+    .using(function(proceed, invocation){
         var thisContext = this;
-        var result = method.call(thisContext, info, method, args); // Continuation, without this results will break! process.nextTick(function(){ //Asynchronous interceptor method dispatch
+        process.nextTick(function(){ //Asynchronous interceptor method dispatch
-            myInterceptor.call(thisContext, info, method, args);
-        });
-        return result; // Actual result
+            proceed(); // Continuation, without in asynchronously will break synchronous methods });
     }).proxy();

 ```

-The benefits of this approach is that you can delegate your interceptors execution to the event loop and return values wont break.
-The down side is you cannot change return values from within your interceptor.
-In this case you might want to consider using a javascript futures framework that implements a promise pattern.
+The benefits of this approach is that you can have interceptors that perform asynchronous behaviour; write to a databse, file, etc. The down side is this could effect synchronous methods.

 ## Using Multiple Interceptors